Potassium Restriction for Children

 Potassium content of foods

 Most fruits, juices, and vegetables are high in potassium, especially when eaten raw.
-Be sure to monitor your child's portion sizes, especially if he or she is on a low-potassium diet.
+Be sure to watch your child's portion sizes.
+This is especially important if your child is on a low-potassium diet.

 Low (0 to 100 mg)